Narwallets/narwallets-extension/API-design.md

     set network(value:string){ this._network = value;}

     // Note: Connection is started from the chrome-extension, so web pages don't get any info before the user decides to "connect"
-    // Also pages don't need to create buttons/options to connect to different wallets, as long all wallets connect with Dapp-pages by using this API
+    // Also pages don't need to create buttons/options to connect to different wallets, as long all wallets connect with web pages by using this API
-    // potentially, a single DApp can be used to operate on multiple chains, since all requests are high-level and go thru the chrome-extension
+    // potentially, a single web app can be used to operate on multiple chains, since all requests are high-level and go thru the chrome-extension

     get isConnected() {return this._isConnected}